tolbooth/jinamp/README.md

 - You can generate the first required event related to adding Xs to a Y by adding a new Track to the library through the AddTrackPane.
 Input the artist name and track name into required fields, and the associated file will be added to the library as a Track with those values.
-- You can generate the second required event related to adding Xs to a Y by...
+- You can generate the second required event related to adding Xs to a Y by double clicking a Track in the library pane to add it to the playlist pane.
 - You can locate my visual component by...
-Viewing the player
+Viewing the player.
+Buttons have custom graphics.
 - You can save the state of my application by...
 The state of the application is automatically saved
 - You can reload the state of my application by...
 The state of the application is automatically reloaded